 Closing the Racial Wealth Gap One Homeowner and Good Job at a Time: Toledo Taps Existing Resources to Increase Equity

-Kim Cutcher, LISC Toledo
+Guest post by Kim Cutcher, LISC Toledo

 In the field of community development, achieving racial equity should not require a paradigm shift—after all, we have been focused on leveling the playing field for communities of color for more than a century.
 Then why are we still fighting against inequity?
 Because structural racism, that’s why.
 Centuries of public policies and institutional practices—including well-intentioned community development efforts—have blocked people of color from opportunity and prosperity.

 Today, the wealth gap created by structural racism remains stark.
 The starkest divide in wealth (a family’s assets minus its debts) exists between white and Black families, with typical white families having eight times more family wealth than typical Black families, according to a 2019 Federal Reserve Board survey.
 In addition, the median income for white households is nearly 40 percent higher than that of Black households, and Black households are twice as likely to live in poverty.
 It’s clear that we are nowhere near leveling the playing field.